Meet the Undergraduate Staff

 My name is Kendall Davis and I’m currently a senior here at Concordia.
 I’m originally from Houston, TX and I’m a double major in biblical languages and theatre, studying in the Pre-Seminary program.
 I am extremely familiar with both CMS and MLA formats.
 I have experience writing everything from research papers to plays.
 I was even honored to win second place last year in Tier II of the President's Academic Showcase for my research.
 I have done most of my academic writing within the fields of theology, history, English, and theatre.
 I have worked under many professors here at Concordia, including Armstrong, Brighton, Bachman, Middendorf, van Voorhis, Vezner, Garton, and Hensley.
 When I'm not in class or at work, I'm probably at the theatre rehearsing for five different things.
 I also enjoy reading, writing, learning languages, trying new foods, and spending time with friends.
 I look forward to working with you on your writing this year so you can turn that paper in with confidence and pride.

 Hello!
-My name is JD MacWillie, and I'm a senior chemical research major with a minor in mathematics.
+My name is JD MacWillie, I'm a senior and a chemical research major with a minor in mathematics.
 I love writing in multiple genres be it poetry, short stories, or research papers.
 I'm super excited to work with you on becoming a better writer and more comfortable with your own writing style.
 I hope to make your writing process more enjoyable, as well.
 I enjoy running and outdoor adventuring.
 I've written for multiple professors here at Concordia including Kenney, Ebel, Malinson, Oesch, Brown, Francisco, Bachman and Raghinaru.
 I look forward to meeting you and getting to know you as a fellow writer.

 Hey there!
 I’m Danika Schmid, a senior history and political thought major.
 I hope to someday teach at the high school or college level in the history, writing, or education field.
 I’m familiar with APA, CMS and MLA as I’ve taken communication, history, theology, English, and creative writing courses under professors such as Armstrong, Ashmon, Bachman, Brown, and Gavin.
 When I’m not engulfed in schoolwork, I love playing sports, traveling and just spending time outside.
 Writing can be a difficult process, but I look forward to helping you with any questions you may have.